Gastroduodenal intussusception as a rare complication of gastrointestinal stromal tumor: a case report

 Diagnostic assessment: her laboratory investigations revealed mild anemia of 10.7 g/dl, normal serum creatinine of 80 µmol/L, and normal levels of serum potassium, sodium, chloride, and liver enzymes.
 Her abdominal-pelvic CT-scan revealed a distended stomach with an intramural mass arising from the first part of the duodenum measuring 5.84x5.55x5.67 cm in size, causing the gastric outlet obstruction suggestive of an intussusception vs duodenal mass (Figure 1).

-Diagnosis: presumptive diagnosis was gastric outlet obstruction secondary to gastric intussusception due to gastrointestinal stromal tumor from histology, with good prognosis was it was localized to the stomach and resected whole.
+Diagnosis: presumptive diagnosis was gastric outlet obstruction secondary to gastric intussusception due to gastrointestinal stromal tumor from histology, with good prognosis it was localized in the stomach and wholly resected.

 Therapeutic intervention: after thorough counseling, she was then taken for laparotomy.
 Intra-operatively a gastro-duodenal intussusception was appreciated with a 6 by 6 cm firm gastric mass arising from the fundus of the stomach (pathological lead point) (Figure 2).
 There were also approximately 1000 mls of clear amber-colored ascites.
 Her liver and spleen were grossly normal looking.
 The hepatic flexure of the colon was kocherised and freed and the lesser sac was opened.
 The gastric intussusception was successfully reduced manually.
 A wedge resection of the gastric mass using a GI stapler was performed and the edges were over sewn using absorbable sutures, hemostasis was achieved and the abdomen was closed in layers.